alimir1/Tip/README.md

 - Use AutoLayout to satisfy multiple screen sizes
 - There should be a better way to handle SettingsViewController (instead of using a singleton)
 - Perhaps modify Tip class and add another class to split responsibilities
+- Display a warning to user before actually resetting to defaults
+- Notify user (some how) when changing default values

 ## Video Walkthrough